Shooting inside California Costco causes injuries, chaos

 CORONA, Calif.
-(AP) - A shooting inside a Southern California Costco store Friday night sparked a stampede and left several people injured, witnesses said.
+(AP) - Witnesses say a shooting at a Costco store southeast of Los Angeles sparked a stampede and left several people injured.

-Police swarmed the store and several ambulances were parked outside the store about 50 miles (80.5 kilometers) from downtown Los Angeles.
+Police swarmed the Costco Friday night and several ambulances were also parked outside the store in the city of Corona, about 50 miles (80.5 kilometers) east of downtown Los Angeles.

-Witnesses told KCAL-TV that a man with a Mohawk haircut was arguing with a woman with a child inside the store when he pulled a gun and began firing.
+Witnesses told KCAL-TV that a man with a Mohawk haircut was arguing with a woman with a child inside the store when about eight shots rang out.

-Christina Colis told the Riverside Press-Enterprise that she was in the produce area when she heard six to seven shots.

-Colis told the paper that she and other shoppers hid in a refrigerated produce room.
-She said her mother saw people injured on the floor.
+One witness says shoppers began stampeding toward exits and he saw three people on stretchers who appeared to have minor injuries.

 Copyright © 2019 The Washington Times, LLC.